How to Use Diagram Info Shape?

 Overview of this Tutorial

-In this tutorial, you will learn how to use Diagram Info Shape to display the description and Version (Project Management) of a BPD.
+In this tutorial, you will learn how to use the Diagram Info Shape to display the description and Version (Project Management) of a Business Process Diagram (BPD).

-In order to complete this tutorial you must have Visual Paradigm installed.
-You also need to have basic knowledge in modeling with Visual Paradigm.
+To complete this tutorial, you must have Visual Paradigm installed and possess basic knowledge of modeling with Visual Paradigm.

 - Download Online-Shopping.vpp.
 You can also find this file at the bottom of this tutorial, under the Resources section.